DEFRA/waste-tracking-service/docs/api-landing-page.md

 - a roadmap to the Receipt API [can be found here.](https://github.com/DEFRA/waste-tracking-service/blob/DWT-924_Landing_Page/docs/roadmap.md)

 ## Getting Started
-Use these short sections for practical preparation and use of the API:
+Work through these short sections for practical preparation and use of the API:

 - [Getting started](#getting-started)
 - [Authentication](#Authentication)